Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 even those end up accidentally making them sympathetic!
 The sample adventure in the 4e DMG is Kobold Hall.
 The PCs are theoretically supposed to raid said Hall and kill all kobolds inside, due to some vague complaints about them getting in the way of trade.
 And the kobolds are just... minding their own business.
 A group of them are even playing ball!
+I guess the game was supposed to be sinister, using a skull and all, but that fails to come across in the text.

 5e books continue this trend, with Volo's Guide spilling so much vitriol about kobolds that you almost feel compelled to side with them.
 The presence of this awesome illustration with a bunch of kobolds pranking Elminster just makes it even more compelling.

+So by all means bring on the sympathetic, misunderstood kobolds!
+Who knows, maybe there's a sizable portion of them out there that lean more towards Bahamut than Tiamat, with dragonshield paladins and such.